 Treatment if your headaches get

 If treatment doesn't stop your migraines, you and your doctor may make changes.
 You may try different medicines, a new mix of medicines, or different doses.

 It is possible to be diagnosed with migraines when you really have another type of headache.
 (But it's more common for a person to be diagnosed with another type of headache when he or she really has migraines.)

 It can be hard to tell the difference between migraines and other types of headaches such as sinus, tension, or cluster headaches.
 The symptoms can be the same.
 And you may have more than one kind of headache.
 Different types of headaches need different treatment.

 Other things to think about

-- Even with treatment, you may still
+- Even with treatment, you may still get migraines.

 - It may take some time to find the right medicines to help you.

 - If you think your headaches are related to stress, talk to your doctor about getting help to cope better with stress.